Suraj13-22/LearnHub/README.md

 ## Usage

 1. **Frontend**:
-   - Navigate to `http://localhost:3000` in your browser to access the learning platform.
+   - Navigate to `http://localhost:5173` in your browser to access the learning platform.
    - Register or log in to view and enroll in courses.

 2. **Backend API**:
+    - for example
    - Access the RESTful API at `http://localhost:5000/api`.